Household Hazardous Waste

 Hazardous Waste Items Accepted at the City Recycling Center

-Certain household hazardous waste items are accepted on a regular basis at the City Recycling Center.
+Certain other items are accepted on a regular basis at the City Recycling Center.
 These include:

 - Lead Acid Batteries

-For more information on Household Hazardous Waste contact the City Recycling Coordinator .
+* These items have a fee associated with them.
+For more information on Household Hazardous Waste email the City Recycling Coordinator.